-This summer, you are required to select a book for a summer reading requirement from a short, carefully chosen list of interesting and high quality novels.
-The purpose of the summer reading is to continue the development of your reading strategies and to support vocabulary enrichment as well as spark your interest in some great books.
+This summer, you are required to select a book for a summer reading requirement from a short, carefully chosen list of interesting and high-quality novels.
+The purpose of summer reading is to continue the development of your reading strategies and to support vocabulary enrichment as well as spark your interest in some great books.
 This summer reading will prepare you for thoughtful discussion in your English/Language Arts 6 class as you begin your sixth grade year.
 You are required to select one of the titles from the books described on the back of this letter.
 These are all popular books and are available in a variety of places.
 We have contacted the Boyertown Public Library as well as local booksellers to ask them to have these books in stock.

 Although it is not necessary, we encourage you to buy the book that you select so that you can make notes in it and highlight interesting parts.
-It is important that you have a solid understanding of the characters, setting, conflict, and plot in the book you choose since you will be using it in class discussions and activities.
+It is important that you have a solid understanding of the characters, setting and plot in the book you choose since you will be using it in class discussions and activities.
 (So, if you were wondering, "Does this count?"
 It does!)

-As you read your book, some key ideas you may want to remember:

-- Highlight parts that you want to discuss or share when you return to school. - Make notes of any interesting or unfamiliar or unknown vocabulary words. - Question the author by writing your questions in the margins as a strategy to help your understanding. - Make predictions as you read, and revise your predictions as you learn more. - Make use of your inferring skills as you read since most authors have messages that are not easily recognized as part of the plot.
+As you read your book, some key ideas you may want to remember: ☐ Highlight parts that you want to discuss or share when you return to school. ☐ Make note of any interesting or unknown vocabulary words. □ Question the author.
+Write your questions in the margin as a strategy to help you better understand the plot. ☐ Make predictions as you read and revise your predictions as you learn more. ☐ Make use of your inferring skills as you read since most authors have messages that are not easily reco as part of the plot...what is the theme of your novel? gnized